The-Lennzer/Writers-Cove/README.md

 - Daily prompts for daily writing motivation
 - Custom prompt generator for when the daily prompt isn't working out for you
 - random and request based prompt generation
-- JWT based authentication optimizing user requests
+- JWT based authentication for optimizing user requests flow